 Whether it’s the tiresome lack of female nominees at awards ceremonies, gender pay gaps or the #MeToo movement, it’s fair to say the spotlight has never been more focused on the relationship between women and film.

 Thankfully, attempting to remedy some of the inequality and calling for more female voices in film criticism is film critic and broadcaster Anna Smith with her new female-led podcast, Girls On Film.
 Featuring industry guests, Bechdel tests and lively debate.

-In this first of our live events, host Anna Smith engages in lively and intelligent debate with this month’s guests, Miranda Sawyer and Francine Stock, followed by a Q&A with the audience.
-The panel will review films on current release, up-coming films in HOME’s Celebrating Women in Global Cinema season, and will debate whether this year’s BAFTAs, Oscars and Golden Globes have given women the recognition they deserve.
+What’s more, Girls On Film is launching a series of live podcasts right here at HOME across 2019.
+So come along, listen to what these film leading ladies have to say and get involved in whats sure to be an entertaining Q&A. This month’s guests are writer, broadcaster and cultural commentator Miranda Sawyer and Francine Stock, presenter of The Film Programme on BBC Radio 4.
+The panel will review films on current release, up-coming films in HOME’s Celebrating Women in Global Cinema season and will debate whether this year’s BAFTAs, Oscars and Golden Globes have given women the recognition they deserve.

 Miranda Sawyer is a writer, broadcaster and cultural commentator, and writes regularly for The Guardian.
 Follow @msmirandasawyer on Twitter.

 Francine Stock is a broadcaster, novelist and author of In Glorious Technicolor: A Century of Film and How It Has Shaped Us.
 She’s been presenter of The Film Programme on BBC Radio 4 since 2004.
 Follow @FrancineFilm on Twitter.